DavidHe1127/Mr.He_HandBook/DevOps/AWS/DB/README.md

           KeyType: "RANGE"
 ```

-This config allows you to save different types of ids into one attribute:
+With the above config you can save different types of ids into one attribute:

 ```
 PK                         SK